drapl0n/pwnKit/README.md

 * Target: Unix-like operating systems
 * Attackmodes: HID

-## DawnKit is Privilege Escalation USB-Rubber-Ducky payload, which exploits CVE-2021-4034 in less than 10sec's and spawns root shell for you.
+## pwnKit is Privilege Escalation USB-Rubber-Ducky payload, which exploits CVE-2021-4034 in less than 10sec's and spawns root shell for you.

 * Shoutout to https://github.com/berdav for exploit.
 * Only for educational purpose.